netscaler/ansible-collection-netscaleradc/README.md

 Extended documentation is hosted at [readthedocs](http://netscaler-ansible.readthedocs.io/).

-## LICENSE
+## License
 **MIT License**
 See [LICENSE](./LICENSE)

-## COPYRIGHT
+## Copyright

 **COPYRIGHT 2017 CITRIX Systems Inc**

 ## Contributions

 3rd party contributions are not accepted as of today.
-You can reach out to us at appmodernization@citrix.com ! for quick response or create GitHub issues.
+You can reach out to us at **appmodernization@citrix.com** ! for quick response or create GitHub issues.

 -----

 # Beginners guide to ADC Automation with Ansible